yordiyes/BlogSphere/PROJECT_DEFENSE_GUIDE.md

 **Q: How does the login system work?**
 _A: It verifies the username against the database, checks the hashed password using `password_verify()`, and if successful, stores the user's ID and Role in the `$_SESSION` superglobal._

+**Q: Where are the images stored?**
+_A: The actual image files are stored in the `images/` folder on the server.
+The database only saves the name of the file (e.g., `image.jpg`) so the application knows which image to display._

+**Q: How do you validate user input?**
+_A: We use a dual-layer approach.
+HTML5 attributes provide immediate feedback in the browser, while PHP scripts perform strict checks on the server (checking for empty fields, valid email formats, and unique usernames) to ensure data integrity._